mikewhetzel/chickendoor/README.md

 My limit switches are wired in the normally-closed position so that voltage is always present unless the switch is interrupted.
 This ensures that a loose wire, short-circuit, etc. will prevent the motor from operating.
 I used two 3.3v output pins from the Pi, wired into two GPIO input pins for the limit switches.

 Logging is also implemented to keep track of door activity.

-I used a Pi3B for my chicken door project, though I'm sure it could be adapted to other devices.

 # Prerequisites:
 A Raspberry Pi with heliocron installed - I used the rust/cargo method to install heliocron on my Pi.